SarathchandranPM/US-Flight-Delay/README.md

-Here's a comprehensive project description for your portfolio:

 ## US Flight Delay Analysis Project

 A comprehensive Power BI analysis of 2 million commercial flights from major US airports to identify patterns in flight delays and cancellations.
 The project demonstrates advanced data modeling, DAX calculations, and visualization techniques to generate actionable insights.